oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-3-database-infrastructure.md

 }
 ```

-In real-life, all methods will probably be used in combination.
+In real-life, several of these methods will likely be used in combination.

 ## Creating the Database Subnet

-After validating the prerequisites for a DBCS on VM deployment we now proceed with the resources which are part of the DBCS on VM stack.
+After validating the prerequisites for a DBCS on VM deployment, now we'll provision the resources for the DBCS on VM stack.

-For this use case all members of the dbops group should be able to create subnets and database resources within the Tenant’s respectively Database Compartment’s limits.
-For creating subnets, we use a dedicated terraform module that is provided by terraform-oci-ocloud-landing-zone repository.
+For this use case all members of the dbops group should be able to create subnets and database resources within the Tenant’s Database Compartment’s limits.
+For creating subnets, we use a dedicated Terraform module that is provided by the terraform-oci-ocloud-landing-zone repository.

 [https://github.com/oracle-devrel/terraform-oci-ocloud-landing-zone/tree/main/component/network_domain](https://github.com/oracle-devrel/terraform-oci-ocloud-landing-zone/tree/main/component/network_domain)

 The network_domain module, which is also used as part of the landing zone provisioning, creates a private subnet and all required Security List Policies to communicate with the database system.

-When sizing the subnet, you need to pay attention to the minimum required IP addresses for a certain deployment type (single node vs RAC).
-The OCloud landing zone defines the bigger subnets for each service however if the database architecture demands more as one big subnet, the terraform function cidrsubnet(prefix,newbits,netum) allows you to split the address space into smaller chunks
+When sizing the subnet, you should pay attention to the minimum required IP addresses for a certain deployment type (single node vs RAC).
+The OCloud landing zone defines the bigger subnets for each service, but if the database architecture demands more as one big subnet, the Terraform function cidrsubnet(prefix,newbits,netum) allows you to split the address space into smaller chunks

 | service_segment_subnets | key	subnet |
 |---|---|